Profile profile for birdl

 Past Projects: Exhibitions:

-- Smithsonian Institution, National Museum of American History, Curator, America's Doll House: The Miniature World of Faith Bradford, 2009-indefinite
+- Smithsonian Institution, National Museum of American History, Curator, America's Doll House: The Miniature World of Faith Bradford, 2009 -

-- Smithsonian Institution Traveling Exhibition Service, Co-curator, Produce for Victory: Posters on the American Home Front, 1941–1945, 1994–present
+- Smithsonian Institution Traveling Exhibition Service, Co-curator, Produce for Victory: Posters on the American Home Front, 1941–1945, 1994 –

 - Rockefeller Foundation Humanities Fellow, Wisconsin Center for Film and Theater Research, University of Wisconsin-Madison, January–June 1987.